polterguy/polterguy.github.io/tutorials/custom-design-ai-chatbot/index.md

 In addition the chatbot will add a CSS selector to the `body` tag of your page during inclusion to allow us to override some properties on the body tag itself.
 These are important to stop scrolling of the page during a chat session, and they also allows us to create extremely specific CSS selectors, such as illustrated above, ensuring that our properties takes precedence over global CSS properties created by your existing CSS.

 Hence, to override CSS properties you should use fully qualified CSS selectors, such as for instance `html>body.ainiro_bdy>button.ainiro.ainiro_hide`.
-This ensures that your custom theme does not interfere with other CSS files you have in your page.
+This ensures that your custom theme does not interfere with other CSS/DOM elements you have in your page.

 We suggest that if you want to create a new theme, you start out by copying the content of one of our system themes, and pasting this into your custom theme CSS file, for then to start modifying its CSS properties.